toRatnesh/Learning/CPP/09_Structure_C_CPP.rst

 **Similarities:**

 #.
 Both are user-defined data types used to store data of different types as a single unit.
 #.
 Their members can be objects of any type, including other structures and unions or arrays.
-	A member can also consist of a bit field.
+   - A member can also consist of a bit field.
 #.
 Both support only assignment = and sizeof operators.
-	The two structures or unions in the assignment must have the same members and member types.
+   - The two structures or unions in the assignment must have the same members and member types.
 #.
 A structure or a union can be passed by value to functions and returned by value by functions.
-	The argument must have the same type as the function parameter.
+   - The argument must have the same type as the function parameter.
-	A structure or union is passed by value just like a scalar variable as a corresponding parameter.
+   - A structure or union is passed by value just like a scalar variable as a corresponding parameter.

-**Differnece:**
+**Difference:**

 .. list-table::
+    :header-rows: 1

 	*	-
 		-	Structure